Barnaby Jones: Reviews

+Awards

+Barnaby Jones was nominated for two Emmy Awards: Lee Meriwether for Outstanding Continuing Performance by a Supporting Actress in a Drama Series (1977) and William W. Spencer for Outstanding Cinematography for a Series (1979).
+Neither nominee won.

+The series was also nominated for two Golden Globe Awards: Lee Meriwether for Best Performance by an Actress in a Television Series—Drama (1975 and 1976).
+Meriwether did not win for either nomination.

 Home media

 On February 16, 2010, CBS DVD (distributed by Paramount) released season one of Barnaby Jones on DVD in Region 1 for the first time.
-The episode "The Murdering Class" has had the word "nigger" bleeped out when one of the characters speaks, although one can still hear the "n" sound of the word; because of this audio edit, the release was not called "The Complete First Season".
+The episode "The Murdering Class" has had the word "nigger" bleeped out when one of the characters speaks, although one can still hear the "n" sound of the word; because of this audio edit, the release is not called "The Complete First Season."
 The episodes on the DVD include their broadcast trailers.
 This edit also exists on the VEI release.
 As of September 2014, this release has been discontinued and is out of print.

-On May 4, 2015, Visual Entertainment announced it had acquired the rights to the series in Region 1.
+On May 4, 2015, Visual Entertainment (VEI) announced it had acquired the rights to the series in Region 1.
 It was subsequently announced that VEI would release Barnaby Jones—The Complete Collection on DVD on December 15, 2015.
-The 45-disc set features all 179 episodes (sourced from both network and syndication analog videotape masters for Seasons 2-8 made in the 1970’s and early-1980’s; Season 1 is the 2010 digital remaster with the bleeped out word) of the series as well as a bonus prequel episode.
+The 45-disc set features all 179 episodes, sourced from both network and syndication analog videotape masters for Seasons 2–8 made in the 1970s and early 1980s.
+Season 1 is the 2010 digital remaster of the series (with the bleeped-out word), as well as a bonus prequel episode.